Soft Actor-Critic Learning-Based Joint Computing, Pushing, and Caching Framework in MEC Networks: Soft Actor-Critic Learning

-SAC is an off-policy deep reinforcement learning method that involves an actor-critic framework in which the actor seeks to maximize expected reward while also maximizing entropy and the critic seeks to assess the effectiveness of the policy.
+SAC is an off-policy deep reinforcement learning method that maintains the advantages of entropy maximization and stability while offering sample-efficient learning \cite{haarnoja2018soft}.
+It operates on an actor-critic framework where the actor is responsible for maximizing expected reward while simultaneously maximizing entropy.
+The critic evaluates the effectiveness of the policy being followed.

 A general form of maximum-entropy RL is given by

 where the temperature parameter $\alpha$ determines the relative importance of the entropy term against the reward $r$, and the entropy term is given by $\mathcal{H}\left(\pi\left(\cdot \mid \mathbf{x}_t\right)\right)=\mathbb{E}_{\mathbf{a}_t}\left[-\log \pi\left(\mathbf{a}_t \mid \mathbf{x}_t\right)\right]$.